mvandewouw/blog_tf1/Blog-techforce1.md

-## My current code editor: Visual Code!
+## My current code editor: Visual Code! or vscodium?

 In the last few months i tried several different text editors, and at the moment i find myself starting up Visual Code most of the time.
 And...i think it's an awesome editor!
 With some tasks i still have to force myself to stay in the editor, like when using git or some other tasks.
 There are a tons of plugins available to make my life as an Dev/Ops engineer so much better.